 The vibration is amplified and transmitted down the length of the horn/probe where the tip longitudinally expands and contracts.
 The distance the tip travels is dependent on the amplitude selected by the user through the keypad.
-As you increase the amplitude setting, the sonication intensity will increase within your sample.
+As you increase the amplitude setting the ultrasonic processing intensity will increase within your sample.